oslokommune/okctl/README.md

 ### 2. Create a cluster

-A "cluster" is a Kubernetes cluster in an environment as described in [Compare and contrast](#compare-and-contrast).
+A "cluster" is a [Kubernetes](https://kubernetes.io) cluster with many addons and integrations, creating a production grade environment as described in [Functionality](#functionality).

 You will soon be running `okctl apply cluster`, which will ask you for the following information:

-* Username and password: This is your Oslo Kommune AD organization username (oooXXXXX) and its password.
+* Username and password: This is your Oslo Kommune AD organization username (e.g., oooXXXXX) and its password.
 * Multi factor token (MFA): The same one you use to login to [AWS](https://login.oslo.kommune.no/auth/realms/AD/protocol/saml/clients/amazon-aws).
 If you haven't set up MFA yet, you can do that [here](https://login.oslo.kommune.no/auth/realms/AD/account/totp).